EBZebra/docs/edge/source/guide/printingGuide.md

 Sample JavaScript code:

 		:::javascript
-	//assumes you created a printer instance from previous instructions myPrinter.enumerateSupportedControlLanguages(function(cb){
+	//assumes a printer instance from previous instructions:

+	myPrinter.enumerateSupportedControlLanguages(function(cb){

 		// cb = Array of strings
 		// PRINTER_LANGUAGE_ZPL
 		// PRINTER_LANGUAGE_CPCL
 		// PRINTER_LANGUAGE_EPS
 	});

-NOTE: WARNING: Ruby is NOT supported with the CPCL printer language.
+**WARNING**: Ruby is NOT supported for use with the CPCL printer language.

 ## 6- Begin Sending Printer Commands
-Once your app finds and connects to a printer, it can begin sending commands.
+Once the app finds and connects to a printer, it can begin sending commands.
 Printer behavior will vary depending on printer make, model and its current state.
 Consult your printer's technical documentation for printer-specific commands and syntax.

 In general, there are two fundamental ways to send commands: